Krasnokutskii/BookWorm/README.md

 # BookWorm
-This game contains one word and you should create different word from it.
+This game contains one long word and you should create different word from it.
 ## Tools to implement the project
   - Bundle.main.url
   - String(contentsof:)